Common Mistakes in London

 Because drivers in London drive on the left, a lot is going to change both on and off the roads.
 This includes how you should act as a pedestrian!

 Don’t worry, though.
 There are signs directly on the street telling you which way to look before crossing!
-Kind of strange, but helpful!
+Kind of strange, but a helpful reminder!

-If all else fails, just look left and right a few times before crossing!
+If all else fails, just look left and right a few times before crossing (which you should be doing anyway)!

 7. Only eating fish & chips